loyjoy/academy/basic/design/branding/branding.md

 ## Create new branding

-If you want to individualise your experiences for different events, you can create new brandings for every experience.
+If you want to personalise your individual experiences, you can create new brandings for every experience.

 ### Conversation